-It is estimated that by 2030, more than 70 million Boomers will be 65 or older.
+It is estimated that by 2030, more than 70 million people will be 65 or older.
 At that time, nearly one in five Americans will be an “older American”.
-With this significant change in demographics and the needs of the older adult population, communities need to ask the question: Are we ready to help our residents Age Well and Live Well?
+With this significant change in demographics, communities need to ensure they are ready to meet the needs of older residents and help them to age and live well.